Qwilt/terraform-provider-qwilt/examples/playground/qwilt-datasource/README.md

 This is a practical example demonstrating how to use the *sites* and *certificates* data sources to query various resources within your configuration.

 First, make sure the QCDN_API_KEY env variable is set.
 (This is the recommended authentication method.)
-For more information on authentication, see the provider documentation, which also covers alternative methods.
+For more information on authentication, see the [User Guide](https://docs.qwilt.com/docs/terraform-user-guide#authentication), which also covers alternative methods.

 By default, checking the plan will return an empty result:
 ```